mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Automated Labeling Using Templates
-Additionally, users have the ability to generate labels through templates and employ the symbol `?` to insert an incremental set of integers at any location.
+Additionally, users can generate labels through templates and use the symbol `?` to insert an incremental set of integers at any location.
 For instance:
 ```@example LabelAutomaticTemplate
 using JuliaGrid # hide
 @default(unit) # hide